 - Use a small paring knife to peel the skins from the nectarines.
 Slice out and remove the pit.
 Cut the nectarines into small pieces and place them in a medium bowl.

-- Save out 6 whole cherries to top the finished trifles.
+- Save out 6 whole cherries to top the finished desserts.

 - Remove the pits from the remaining cherries, then slice them into small pieces.
 Add them to the bowl with the nectarines.